 A doctoral student is only permitted to walk at graduation once all degree requirements are complete, or at the discretion of the appropriate program director.

 Names of eligible Doctor of Business Administration (DBA), Doctor of Education (Ed.D.) and Occupational Therapy (OTD) candidates are submitted by the appropriate program director.
 Doctoral students are only permitted to walk at graduation once all degree requirements are complete, or at the discretion of the appropriate program director.

 To participate in the May commencement ceremony, students must visit the Commencement website to review campus specific requirements.

 The Commencement Program

 The Commencement program contains the names of students meeting eligibility criteria.
-For publication purposes, the honors status of students completing remaining course requirements in or following the spring term is determined by the cumulative GPA at the end of the winter term of the current year.
+For publication purposes, the honors status of students completing remaining course requirements in or following the spring semester is determined by the cumulative GPA at the fall semester of the previous year.
 A student’s final GPA will be used to record graduating honors, as applicable on the student’s diploma and academic transcript.

 Note: Names that are printed in the Commencement program should not be used as an indicator of degree completion.
 Students must satisfy all graduation requirements before officially graduating and receiving a diploma.
 Students should review their degree audit to ensure they have met all graduation requirements.

 Students Enrolled in Online Programs

 Students enrolled in online programs will be invited to participate in Commencement ceremonies at the Providence Campus.
 However, students may choose to attend Commencement at an alternate campus.
 Students are encouraged to refer to the Commencement website for information on Commencement ceremonies.
-Graduate students may be invited to the Graduate Studies Commencement ceremony at the Providence, North Miami or Denver Campus.
 Doctoral candidates may only participate in the Providence Campus ceremony.